Cousins (Kanye West song): Background and recording

+American rapper Dave Blunts, who served as the main songwriter for Cuck, was first told about the incident while West was playing The Last of Us on his PlayStation 5.
+West originally declined Blunts's offer to turn it into a song but later changed his mind, though Blunts had become reluctant to write it, attempting to procrastinate by sending West different songs for the album.
+He eventually decided to record it as a demo in his living room due to West's persistence, writing it over a beat he downloaded from YouTube due to his main producers being asleep.
+Blunts took around 20 minutes to finish the song.
+He later reflected on "Cousins" as being "very freeing" for West when he made it, believing that West chose him to write it due to his "blunt" approach to songwriting that lacks double entendres.
+According to producer Chuki Beats, he was unaware that West used Blunts's song "10 Percs", which he co-wrote and produced, until a YouTube commenter told him about the X post.

 Composition and lyrics

-In the song's lyrics, West details an alleged incestuous relationship he had with a younger male cousin that began after the two discovered homoerotic "dirty magazines" in his mother's closet.
-Unaware of its sexual implications, they started "reenacting everything that [they] had seen", coming to the song's climax where West realizes he "gave [his] cousin head".
+In the song's lyrics, West details an alleged incestuous relationship he had with a male cousin that began after the two discovered homoerotic "dirty magazines" in his mother's closet.
+Unaware of its sexual implications, they started "reenacting everything that [they] had seen", coming to the song's climax where West realizes that he "gave [his] cousin head."
 He tries to hide his relationship with his cousin, instructing him to "tell nobody" and that those around him will judge him for the experience.
-The few friends aware of the incest tell West to "take it to [his] grave".
-West fears how people would view his sexuality as a result of his relationship, stating that people don't understand he's "not attracted to a man".
+The few friends aware of the incest tell West to "take it to [his] grave."
+West fears how people would view his sexuality as a result of his relationship, stating that people don't understand he's "not attracted to a man."
 A sample of "New Tank" by Playboi Carti transitions into the second half of the song, which uses altered lyrics from Blunts's song "10 Percs" to change its theme towards West's public addiction to nitrous oxide and relationship with Bianca Censori.
 West's interpolation of the song is done via an artificial intelligence-generated audio deepfake of his voice over Blunts's original recording.